luolluol/docs.influxdata.com/content/chronograf/v1.5/guides/visualization-types.md

 The **Table** panel displays the results of queries in a tabular view, which is sometimes easier to analyze than graph views of data.

+See [Creating a live leaderboard for game scores](/chronograf/guide/live_leaderboard/) for an example using table panels to display player scores and game metrics in real-time.

 ![Table selector](/img/chronograf/chrono-viz-table-selector.png)

 #### Table Controls